Ajaipaul-Cheema/BGC-Engineering-Inventory-System/README.md

 ## Which external API is this project using?:
 This application will use the Google Map API to visually showcase where the equipment is currently as compared to the user’s location.

-## Is the amount of work required in this proposal enough for five group members?:
-Yes, every member of the group believes this amount of work is reasonable.

-## Contact Information of Group Members
-Diljodh Nahal (dsn5@sfu.ca)
-Ajaipaul Cheema (aca242@sfu.ca)
-Mohammad Haris Ahmad (mha149@sfu.ca)
-Inderpreet Rangi (Isr@sfu.ca)
-Tanjodh Hayer (tsh7@sfu.ca)